bazel-contrib/rules_jvm_external/docs/bzlmod.md

 `The maven repository 'multiple_lock_files' has contributions from multiple bzlmod modules, and will be resolved together: ["bzlmod_lock_files", "rules_jvm_external"]`

+In the root module, if this is expected and known, you can disable this warning by adding the list of modules to the `known_contributing_modules` attribute of the `install` tag.
+The entry to add will be printed for you as part of the warning.

 The default name used is `maven`.
 Modules that are expected to be included via a `bazel_dep` should avoid using the default name, and should always set their own (eg. `rules_jvm_external` uses `rules_jvm_external_deps` for its own dependencies) The exception to this is where a module provides